noahswtf/darken-anticheat/README.md

 # Current Features
 - Detects dlls which not digitally signed or have a PDB in microsoft's symbol server.
-- Strips permissions of handles that are attempted to be opened to either the anticheat's usermode process or the protected process.
+- Strips permissions of handles that are attempted to be opened to any of our protected processes.
 - Detects system threads which have a `Win32StartAddress` outside of any legitimate kernel module.
+- Detects system threads which are attached to any of our protected processes.
 - Detects debugged attached via the PEB's `BeingDebugged` byte.

 # Licensing